Meta-learning Optimizers for Communication-Efficient Learning: Experiments

-\paragraph{Generalization to unseen datasets and architectures} Interestingly, we observe (Figure~\ref{fig:meta-gen1} plots (e),(f)) that both learned optimizers, LAgg-A-f and LAgg-A-cf achieve strong generalization when varying both the dataset (CIFAR-10 and ImageNet) and the architecture (CNN).
+Interestingly, we observe (\cref{fig:meta-gen1-e,fig:meta-gen1-f}) that both learned optimizers, LAgg-A-f and LAgg-A-cf achieve strong generalization when varying both the dataset (CIFAR-10 and ImageNet) and the architecture (CNN).
 This is perplexing when contrasted with the poor generalization observed in the previous paragraph when training the same MLP architecture on CIFAR-10 and ImageNet.
 We hypothesize that these difficulties arise from changes in MLP dimensions required to accommodate CIFAR-10 and ImageNet 3-channel images as compared to FMNIST's single-channel images.
 As for the strong performance when optimizing the CNN, we believe this is due to the architecture's inductive biases for image processing, making it relatively easier to optimize.

-\paragraph{L-Agg-A trained for more local updates can generalize} We also evaluate whether models trained with a given number of local steps can generalize to variations in the number of local steps.
-Results are shown in Figure~\ref{fig:h16}, here we observe that a model trained with $H=16$ can still perform competitively (exceeding SlowMo) when meta-evaluated with 4 local steps.